 Certain user functions are expanded in-line.
-The criteria for which functions are selected for in-line expansion is based on the "size" of the function in terms of the number of "quads" generated by the function.
-A quad (quadruple) consists of four components: an operator, two arguments and a result (hence the name).
-All expressions can be decomposed into a series of quads.
-For example, the statement a = -b \ (c + d) can be broken down into the following quads.
+The criteria for which functions are selected for in-line expansion is based on the "size" of the function in terms of the number of "tree nodes" generated by the function.
+Functions are internally represented as tree structures, where each operand and each operator is a node of the tree.
+For example, the statement a = -b \ (c + d) can be represented as a tree with 8 nodes, one for each operand and operator.